Easy Baked Sweet Potatoes

 • Black Beans and Salsa or Chopped Onion

-• Make sure your potatoes are all about the same size, or they’ll finish baking at different times and you’ll end up with over or undercooked potatoes.
+• Make sure your potatoes are all about the same size.
+Otherwise, they’ll finish baking at different times, and you’ll end up with over- or undercooked potatoes.

-• Rubbing wet potatoes with coarse salt helps make the skins crispy while also adding flavor when baking.
+• Rubbing wet potatoes with coarse salt helps make the skins crispy and adds flavor when baking.

-• Add a drizzle of olive oil when you’re salting your baked sweet potatoes to make the skin extra crispy.
+• Add a drizzle of olive oil when salting to make the skin of baked sweet potatoes extra crispy.

-• Add the butter while the potatoes are still warm, so it has a chance to melt.
-While the butter is melting, sprinkle with salt and pepper, and an optional dash of cinnamon for extra flavor.
+• Add the butter while the potatoes are still warm so they can melt.
+While the butter is melting, sprinkle with salt, pepper, and an optional dash of cinnamon for extra flavor.

-• I like to line my baking sheet with tinfoil because sweet potatoes leak some juice when baking.
-Don’t add these directly to your oven rack or you will have to clean up sticky potato juice on the bottom of your oven.
+• I like to line my baking sheet with tinfoil because sweet potatoes leak juice when baking.
+Don’t add them directly to your oven rack, or you will have to clean up sticky potato juice on the bottom of your oven.

-• Preheat oven to 400 degrees, or you may need to add more cook time.
+• Preheat oven to 400 degrees, or you may need to add more cooking time.

 Pin this recipe now to remember it later